justkahdri/docs-test/README.md

 # Docs
-This repository contains the Markdown files for the meili-docs project.
+This repository contains the Markdown files for the landing-test project.

 ## Branches
 The repository contains two branches:

-- *preview*: This branch is for development and testing new changes.
+- **preview**: This branch is for development and testing new changes.
 Any changes should be done on this branch and then reviewed and tested before merging them to the main branch.
-- *main*: This branch is for production and should only contain stable and tested changes.
+- **main**: This branch is for production and should only contain stable and tested changes.

 ## How to contribute
 1. Clone the repository